 From time to time, directors of Wesfarmers or its controlled entities, or their director-related entities, may purchase goods or services from the Group.
 These purchases are on the same terms and conditions as those entered into by other consolidated entity employees or customers and are trivial or domestic in nature.

-Directors' declaration Wesfarmers Limited and its controlled entities
+Directors' declaration

 In accordance with a resolution of the directors of Wesfarmers Limited, we state that: